Mahmoud-sherif57/Taskati/README.md

 ## Contact

-For any inquiries or suggestions, feel free to reach out via [your email] or open an issue on GitHub.
+For any inquiries or suggestions, feel free to reach out via [mahmoudshrief388@gmail.com] or open an issue on GitHub.